antoniomartinezzz/Graphs-Homework/README.md

 Also, include in your report an **explanation of the message passing algorithm that is implemented in the forward function in the `model.py` file.
 How are the messages being aggregated?
 How many layers does the model initially have?**

-To be able to run the code, you have to complete some missing lines of code in [layers.py](src/layers.py) file.
-In this file, you will find the different aggregator architectures used in the original paper.
+To be able to run the code, you have to complete some missing lines in [layers.py](src/layers.py) file.
+In this file, you will find the different aggregator architectures used in the [GraphSAGE paper](http://papers.nips.cc/paper/6703-inductive-representation-learning-on-large-graphs).
 You need to complete the mean aggregator and the pooling aggregator classes.
 Please only modify the code where you are asked to do so (#TODO).

 Once the missing lines are completed, you are ready for the experimentation part!